 Stay safe in hot weather

-The UK Health Security Agency (UKHSA) and the Met Office have issued an amber heat-health alert (HHA) for all regions of England.
+The UK Health Security Agency (UKHSA) and the Met Office have issued a red heat-health alert (HHA) for the South East and London.

 It's important to stay safe in hot weather.
-An amber alert means there could be an increased risk to the health of individuals aged over 65 years or those with pre-existing health conditions, including respiratory and cardiovascular diseases.
+A red alert means there is a significant risk to the health of individuals aged over 65 years or those with pre-existing health conditions, including respiratory and cardiovascular diseases.

 Additional ways in which you can keep yourself and others safe during periods of hot weather: